praveenkanajam/sample/Shell-Script/shell_notes.md

     ## \n is an excape sequence which prints new lines.
     #    to enable escape sequence we need to use the an option -e to echo command
+    #    when you enable the escape sequences in echo command, always provide input in double quotes.

     echo -e "Hellow\nWorld"
     ---------------